rohansantoshkumbhar2007-glitch/EXP_16_Basic-Charts-And-Visual-Encoding/README.md

-EXPERIMENT 16: Basic Charts and Visual Encoding
+#EXPERIMENT 16: Basic Charts and Visual Encoding

-Name: Rohan Kumbhar
+#Name: Rohan Kumbhar
-PRN: 25070123141
+#PRN: 25070123141

-1. Aim
+#1.
+Aim

 To understand and implement basic charts and visual encoding techniques for representing data effectively.

-2. Objectives
+#2.
+Objectives
 To learn different types of basic charts.
 To understand how visual encoding improves data interpretation.
 To represent data using appropriate graphical methods.

-3. Theory
+#3.
+Theory
 Basic Charts

 Basic charts are graphical representations of data that help in understanding patterns, trends, and relationships.
 Common types include: